Vadann/DreamScripts/README.md

 AutoSkills:
 - (NOT STARTED) Implement basic features that will help me (1.
 Check the players current level for [skill] and based on that determine what i will do.)

+GUI/AUTOCRAFTER:

+- Fix bug where it only crafts the selected item.
+Currently it only does leaping sturgeon by default when you press start.
+    -  Created a list to store all values when selected and a map to get the value associated with it, but need to implement a system that manages handling all selected craftables